 Because this is a critical alert, it is highly recommended you complete Step 1 before you try to troubleshoot the issue (Step 2 onwards).

-- Check if a Magento support ticket exists.
-For steps, refer to KB Track your support tickets.
-Support may have received a New Relic threshold alert, created a ticket and started working on the issue.
+Check if the Adobe Commerce support ticket exists.
+For steps, refer to Track your support tickets in our support knowledge base.
+Support may have received a New Relic threshold alert, created a ticket, and started working on the issue.
 If no ticket exists, create one.
 The ticket should have the following information:

 - Use New Relic APM's Transaction page to identify transactions with performance issues: